-The video installation consists of two complementary performances shown on televisions.
+Leviathan/Ouroboros is a video installation consisting of two complementary performances shown on adjacent screens.
 On the left-hand screen (Leviathan) I am kneeling before a bowl of water, I pick it up and attempt to drink all of the water.
 On the right-hand screen (Ouroboros) I am also kneeling before a bowl of water, but this time I place my hands on either side of the bowl and bow so that my face is submerged in the water.
 I hold my face under water for as long as I can hold my breath before I resurface.